 Percy’s win was tinged with disappointment.
 His great friend Ivan Marks was on international duty in Ghent, Belgium.
 "Had he been there he would have put his arms around me and said well done," quipped Percy.
 As Cambridge Fish Preservation Angling Society captain, he was equally disappointed that his team did not win.
 On his arrival home Percy partied so much he had "a bad head for two days".

 Percy took up the sport utilising a willow stick, a length of catgut and a bent pin baited with bread.
 Top Cambridge angler, Bob Parr, coached Percy and he rose through the ranks eventually to international status.
 An all-round sportsman he played professional football for West Bromwich Albion, Stockport County and Cambridge United, and became a county level player in outdoor and indoor bowls, snooker, pool and table tennis.

-As Ivan’s close friend and angling road show colleague for 40 years, it was entirely fitting that Percy wrote 'The Complete Angler' in 2005 as his own personal tribute to Ivan who passed away in 2004.
-The little booklet is a collectors’ gem.
+As Ivan’s close friend and angling road show colleague for 40 years, it was entirely fitting that Percy wrote 'The Complete Angler' in 2005 as his own personal tribute to Ivan, who passed away in 2004.
+The little booklet is a collector’s gem.
 All the proceeds went to the Papworth Hospital.

 Featured in a 1972 Angling Times match special extra 'Where the Money Is', journalist Peter Maskell described Percy as follows: "He’s the Cassius Clay of the angling world – fast-talking, loud and full of confidence.
 The Cambridge born tackle dealer and self-styled 'King of the Cam' is one of the men responsible for bringing a touch of glamour and showmanship to the circuit."